BrettMahon/BladeRazor/README.md

 ```

 ### Optionally Inject Styles
 The framework contains a *Styles* object implementing an *IStyles* interface.
-This can be injected as a singleton by adding the following to your **Startup.cs**
+This can be injected as a singleton by adding the following to your **Startup.cs**.

-Add the namespace
+First, add the namespace.
 ```csharp
 using BladeRazor.TagHelpers;
 ```
-Then inject your customised styles in the ConfigureServices method.
+Then inject your customised styles in the *ConfigureServices* method.

 ```csharp
 // example of injecting overriden styles